brxyxn/go-contacts-api/README.md

 ## Documentation

-> Note: For documentation purposes I prefer to use swagger in the first place.
+> Note: For documentation purposes, I prefer to use swagger in the first place.

 There is a Postman collection that you can use to test the API.
 You can find it in the `docs` folder.